ishine/das/_sources/tutorials_gui/annotate.md

 ## Create annotations manually

-The two new song types "pulse" or "sine" can now be activated for annotation using the dropdown menu on the top left of the main window.
-The active song type can also be changed with number keys indicated in the dropdown menu.
+The registered song types can now be activated for annotation using the dropdown menu on the top left of the main window, or via the number keys indicated in the dropdown menu.

 :::{figure} xb_create-fig
 <img src="/images/xb_create_opt.gif" alt="annotate song" width="700px">